Let’s talk about using paint stripper for wood furniture today, shall we? 🙂

 But again, the brush’s job is just to get the paint loose.
 The job of removing everything and leaving behind the pretty, bare wood belongs to the After Wash.
 On detailed areas, I generally find that I have to go through the process about three times before it’s all clean — paint stripper, scrape/brush, After Wash, and repeat two more times, or until it’s clean.

-The bottom line with stripping paint, stain, or polyurethane from wood is that you shouldn’t have to put a whole lot of muscle and energy into it.
+The bottom line when using paint stripper for wood furniture is that you shouldn’t have to put a whole lot of muscle and energy into it.
 That’s not to say that it’ll be a super quick job.
 If you’re working with detailed, carved, and turned items, it won’t be quick.
 But all of the hard work should be done by the paint stripper and the After Wash.
 And when you’re done, if you have any sanding at all to do, it should only be a very minimal amount that can be done by hand.